OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 Connect to your Omega's command prompt and create a new file:

 ```
 vi /etc/dropbear/authorized_keys
 ```

 And paste your public key into it.

 **And you're done!**

-From now on, you'll be able to securely connect to your Omega without having to type out a password every time.
+From now on, you'll be able to securely connect to your Omega without having to type out a password every time!

 #### How to Add your Public Key to the Omega on a Windows machine